ValeriaVG/valeriavg.dev/content/10-reasons-not-to-use-go-for-your-next-project.md

 tags: [webdev, go, node, irony]
 draft: false
 dev_to: "https://dev.to/valeriavg/10-reasons-not-to-use-go-for-your-next-project-313i"
+summary: |
+  They say Go is the language of the web.
+Of course, with Google backing it up it sounds very objective!
+But is it as good as they say?
+I can  think of cases where it wouldn't be a good fit
 ---

 They say Go is the language of the web.
 Of course, with Google backing it up it sounds very objective!
 But is it as good as they say?
-I can  think of cases where it wouldn't be a good fit<!--more-->
+I can think of cases where it wouldn't be a good fit

 ## 1. You need your app to compile for at least an hour so you can get a break

 Totally relatable.
 With Go compile speed you won't be able to even stand up from your chair, let alone grab a coffee!
 No, really, do they even compile it all?!
 I had TypeScript taking longer to check a small project than `go run`!